leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 In deep learning, the goal is find a *function* that maps input data to output data such that a certain optimization objective $\mathcal{L}$ (called "loss function") is minimized.
 We parametrize this function with a set of weights $\\{W_l\\}$ that are typically matrix-valued.
 However, previous work on deep learning optimization algorithms typically ignore the matrix-structure and functional nature of these weights.
 A common strategy involves flattening the weights into a vector and treating them as such while others flatten then unflatten the weights in some intermediate step (Kingma et al., 2014; Li, 2015; Gupta et al., 2018; Surya et al., 2024; Pooladzandi et al., 2024).
 Worse, this is also prevalent in related fields such as evolutionary algorithms research (Salimans et al., 2017; Braun et al., 2024), among others.

 And as demonstrated by Jordan et al. (2024a) on small-scale language model training, and Moonshot AI Team (2025) on larger-scale language model training, a simple change of perspective from a weights-as-vectors to a weights-as-matrices perspective can lead to significant improvements in training efficiency.
-Thus, following the work of Berstein et al. (2024), we argue--and demonstrate--that the underlying geometry of the weights are crucial to training performance and that we can reason, from first principles, about the properties of the geometry in which our weights (should) "live" in.
+Thus, following the work of Large et al. (2024) and Berstein et al. (2024), we argue--and demonstrate--that the underlying geometry of the weights are crucial to training performance and that we can reason, from first principles, about the properties of the geometry in which our weights (should) "live" in.

 This work is a selective survey of latest advancements in deep learning optimization research, with a focus on new developments in late 2024 and early 2025.
 However, we also make several novel contributions:
 1. In Sections 1 and 3, we formalize Steepest Descent in Riemannian and non-Riemannian manifolds, and how different choices of norms lead to different classes of deep learning optimization algorithms.